We can go for a walk where it's quiet and dry...

 The problem I've found with writing this journal is that in order to write about my adventures, I must take a break from adventuring and process a bit - which inevitably leads to lame introspection.
 I've since received a few emails from people comforting me on my trials and revelations.
 But do not worry, people, when I am not sitting here writing, I am happily sucking the life out of my time here.
 Visits to old friends, visits with new friends, a play here, a football match there, with plenty of walking in between.

 Okay, if you're going to come walking around Belsize and Hampstead with me, you're going to need something - the Smiths.
-I like the Smiths back home, but I love the Smiths here in North London - they were made for each other.
+I like the Smiths back home, but I love the Smiths here in North London - they we

 And hey hey, aren't you in luck, because I have some right here!
 It's a short walk, so a few tracks should do...